Brooke-8/Friendship-Network-Analyzer---Python/README.md

 # Friend Network Analyzer - Python
 Brooke MacQuarrie - bmacq014@uottawa.ca
-Reads file containing a network of friendship connections and gives statisitics pertaining to the data set.
+Reads file containing a network of friendship connections and gives statistics about the data set.

 Use:
 - Run Friendnetwork.py